SiliconLabsSoftware/docs-matter/sld249-matter-prerequisites/hardware-requirements.md

 Over 60 Silicon Labs boards support running the RCP firmware.
 To build an image for a board which is not listed here, download and build your image in Simplicity Studio.
 Pre-built OpenThread RCP firmware images are provided for the following boards on the [Matter Artifacts page](./matter-artifacts.md):

-**Note:** The EFR32MG24 is the preferred starting point for Matter MCUs.
+**Note:** The EFR32MG24/MG26 is the preferred starting point for Matter MCUs.
 It provides Secure Vault and can use the internal flash of the device to store an upgrade image.

 - **MG24 boards:**
   - BRD4186C / SLWSTK6006A / Wireless Starter Kit / 2.4GHz@10dBm
     - [XG24-RB4186C](https://www.silabs.com/development-tools/wireless/xg24-rb4186c-efr32xg24-wireless-gecko-radio-board)
   - BRD4187C / SLWSTK6006A / Wireless Starter Kit / 2.4GHz@20dBm
     - [XG24-RB4187C](https://www.silabs.com/development-tools/wireless/xg24-rb4187c-efr32xg24-wireless-gecko-radio-board)

+//TODO : check the board names
+- **MG26 boards:**
+  - BRD4116A / SLWSTK6006A / Wireless Starter Kit / 2.4GHz@10dBm
+  - BRD4117A / SLWSTK6006A / Wireless Starter Kit / 2.4GHz@20dBm
+  - BRD4118A / SLWSTK6006A / Wireless Starter Kit / 2.4GHz@20dBm

 ## Matter Over Thread Accessory Device Requirements